ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 <b>First,</b> download this GitHub repository using the git clone command in the terminal as follows.

-The latest version of this application may be downloaded from this repository by clicking the green "< > Code" button near the top of the page, and then clicking "Download ZIP".
+The latest version of this application may be downloaded from this repository by clicking the green <i>< > Code</i> button near the top of the page, and then clicking <i>Download ZIP</i>.

-To download the code onto a local computer or server space, click the green "< > Code" button and copy the link.
+To download the code onto a local computer or server space, click the green <i>< > Code</i> button and copy the link.
 Then, in the terminal:

 git clone https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps.git